cgeoga/Vecchia.jl/README.md

 using ForwardDiff
 obj(p) = Vecchia.nll(vecc, p)
 ForwardDiff.hessian(obj, sample_p)

-# You can also make the induced sparse precision matrix from the model
-# (BUT, keep in mind there is also a permutation of the data here.
-So this is
-# the approximated precision matrix for your data re-ordered as
-# reduce(vcat, vecc.data)) :
-const sparse_Omega = Vecchia.precisionmatrix(vecc, sample_p)
 ```

 **See the example files for a complete demonstration of using `ForwardDiff`'s